 Kids and family members can have fun at the Family Funfair, playing games and enjoying numerous shows.
 Try food and beer from the local vendors and participate in family games as a team.

 The ticket prices for the Family Funfair are $10/person or $20/family.
-And for the Slo-pitch tournament, it is $450/team of 10 players for a minimum of 4 games.
-And there are fireworks to top it all off.
+For the slo-pitch tournament, it is $450/team of 10 players for a minimum of 4 games.
+Fireworks top it all off.

 4. Vancouver Dragon Boat Festival